idugalic/digital-restaurant/PITCHME.md

 #### Subdomains

+@ul

 - getting different parts of an organization to agree on a single unified model is a monumental task.
 - from the perspective of a given part of the organization, the model is overly complex for their needs.
 - the domain model can be confusing since different parts of the organization might use either the same term for different concepts or different terms for the same concept.

+@ulend

 +++
 @transition[none]